-Another obstacle is the difficulty physicians have in making accurate prognoses for patients with life-threatening illnesses.
-This impedes the timely initiation of end-of-life care planning and leaves patients unable to make informed decisions.
-It also may prevent or delay the use of palliative care, such as hospice care.
-Lack of knowledge about palliative care—in particular, about adequate management of pain and suffering as well as psychosocial support—results in an unnecessary degree of suffering by terminally ill patients and an unnecessarily traumatic experience for their loved ones.
-(See Chapter 12, Personal and Legal Rights, for a discussion and policy on advance directives.)
+Another factor is the difficulty clinicians often have in making accurate prognoses for patients with life-threatening illnesses.
+This impedes the timely initiation of end-of-life care planning and leaves patients and their family members unable to make informed decisions.
+It also may prevent or delay the use of palliative care, which includes but is not limited to hospice care.
+Lack of knowledge about palliative care—in particular, about adequate management of pain and suffering as well as psychosocial support—results in an unnecessary degree of suffering by terminally ill patients and a traumatic experiences for their loved ones.
+(See also Chapter 12, Personal and Legal Rights, for a discussion and policy on advance directives.)

-The ACA authorized a Medicare demonstration that will allow beneficiaries to get both hospice care and non-hospice covered services at the same time
+The ACA authorized a Medicare demonstration that allows participating beneficiaries to get both hospice care and non-hospice covered services at the same time.

 Federal and state policymakers should support: